Alachua County Social Services

 Equal Access Clinic

 A network of interdisciplinary student-run free clinics through the University of Florida College of Medicine.
-The clinic provides healthcare services, patient education and linkage to community resources.
-Clinics are located throughout Gainesville.
+The clinic provides healthcare services, patient education, and linkage to community resources.
+Clinics are located throughout Gainesville, check website for availability.

-Florida Breast & Cervical Cancer Early Detection Screening Program (FBCCEDP)
+Florida Breast & Cervical Cancer Early Detection Program (FBCCEDP)

-FBCCEDP is a breast and cervical cancer screening program that provides reduced-cost or free mammograms, clinical breast exams and Pap smears to low-income, uninsured women between the ages of 50 and 64.
-The Pasco and Putnam County Health Departments (CHD) provide FBCCEDP services in North Central Florida.
+FBCCEDP is a breast and cervical cancer screening program that provides reduced-cost or free mammograms, clinical breast exams, and Pap smears to low-income, uninsured women between the ages of 40 and 64 at or below 200% of the federal poverty level whose primary residence is in Florida.
+The Putnam County Health Department (CHD) provides FBCCEDP services in North Central Florida for the residents of Alachua, Bradford, Columbia, Dixie, Gilchrist, Hamilton, Lafayette, Levy, Putnam, Suwannee, and Union Counties.

 Gilchrist County Health Department

-County Health Departments provides Primary Care, Pediatrics, Family Planning, HIV/AIDS Services and Immunizations for individuals who are uninsured or under-insured.
+County Health Departments provide primary care, pediatrics, family planning, HIV/AIDS services, and immunizations for individuals who are uninsured or under-insured.
 Fees are based on a sliding scale depending on income.

 119 NE 1st Street